jonghkim/inferring-gender-race-by-US-name/README.md

-# Inferring Gender and Race based on the First Name
+# Inferring Gender and Race based on the Last Name

 This is a repository to share a gender-name and a race-name datasets.
 Usually, both features are inferred at once.
 However there was a scarse or no repository who collect them in a single repository.